Critical Care Services

 Physicians

-Each patient has a primary physician (the one who admitted the patient) and may have one or more specialists consulted.
-Since pulmonology deals with diseases of the respiratory tract and respiratory disease, pulmonologists often treat critical care patients.
+Each patient has a primary physician (the one who admitted the patient) and may have one or more consulting specialists.
+Many critical care patients have diseases or conditions related to the respiratory tract and respiratory disease, and may be treated by pulmonolgists (lung specialists).

-Our critical care nurses are trained to meet the needs of a critical care patient, including how to operate special medical equipment.
-A nurse is present at all times to watch the monitors, give care and quickly assist patients.
-Nurses make rounds many times a day giving special care, monitoring patients’ blood pressure and pulses, and assessing their lungs, heart, stomach, and other important body functions.
-They also perform electrocardiograms (EKGs) and draw blood for lab work.
+Our critical care nurses are trained to meet the needs of serioiusly ill patients, including how to operate special medical equipment.
+A nurse is present at all times to give care and monitor patients.
+Nurses make rounds many times a day, delivering specialized care, monitoring patients’ blood pressure and pulses, and assessing lungs, heart, stomach, and other important body functions.
+Nurses also perform electrocardiograms (EKGs) and draw blood for lab work.

-Respiratory therapists set up oxygen, give special breathing treatments, and make ventilator changes as ordered by the physician.
+Respiratory therapists set up oxygen equipment when needed, give special breathing treatments and make ventilator changes as ordered by the physician.

 Certified Nursing Assistants (CNAs)